The Salmonella/E. coli Mutagenicity Test or Ames Test

 Testing of chemicals for mutagenicity in Salmonella typhimurium is based on the knowledge that a substance that is mutagenic in the bacterium is more likely than not to be a carcinogen in laboratory animals, and thus, by extension, present a risk of cancer to humans.
 Although about three-fourths of chemicals that are positive in the Ames test are found to be rodent carcinogens, not all substances that cause cancer in laboratory animals are mutagenic in this assay.
 However, the ease, rapidity (results in 3-4 weeks) and low cost of the test make it an important tool for screening substances for potential carcinogenicity.

 Several strains of the S. typhimurium bacterium may be used for testing.
 Each is genetically different, so using several strains in a test increases the opportunity of detecting a mutagenic chemical.
 The most frequently used strains are TA97, TA98, TA100, TA102, TA104, TA1535, TA1537, and TA1538.
-In addition to the Salmonella tester strains, the NTP has recently begun to routinely employ Escherichia coli strain WP2 uvrA pKM101 as a bacterial tester strain in the Ames test.
+In addition to the Salmonella tester strains, the NTP now routinely employs Escherichia coli strain WP2 uvrA pKM101 as a bacterial tester strain in the Ames test.
 This E. coli strain is similar in mutagen detection to S. typhimurium strain TA102.
-All the bacterial strains used in the Ames test carry a defective (mutant) gene that prevents them from synthesizing the essential amino acid histidine from the ingredients in standard bacterial culture medium.
-Therefore, these "tester" strains can only survive and grow on medium that contains excess histidine.
-However, in the presence of a mutagenic chemical, the defective histidine gene may be mutated back to the functional state, allowing the bacterium to grow on standard medium that does not contain supplemental histidine.
+All the S. typhimurium bacterial strains used in the Ames test carry a defective (mutant) gene that prevents them from synthesizing the essential amino acid histidine from the ingredients in standard bacterial culture medium.
+The E. coli strain carries a mutant gene that prevents synthesis of the essential amino acid tryptophan.
+Therefore, these "tester" strains can only survive and grow on medium that contains excess histidine (or for the E. coli strain, tryptophan).
+However, in the presence of a mutagenic chemical, the defective genes may be mutated back to the functional state, allowing the bacterium to grow on standard medium that does not contain supplemental histidine or tryptophan.
 These mutations, which lead to a regaining of normal activity or function, are called "back" or "reverse" mutations and the process is referred to as "reversion."
-The mutant colonies, which can make histidine, are called "revertants."
+The mutant colonies, which can make histidine or tryptophan, are called "revertants."
 (There are other mutagenicity assays using other cell-types that measure "forward" mutations, that is, mutations that alter a functional gene in a way that causes a loss, rather than a gain, of function.)

 Many chemicals are not mutagenic (or carcinogenic) in their native forms, but they are converted into mutagenic substances by metabolism in the liver.
 Since bacteria do not have the same metabolic capabilities as mammals, some test protocols utilize extracts of rat or hamster liver enzymes (S9) to promote metabolic conversion of the test chemical.
 This permits the investigator to determine if a chemical must be metabolized to express mutagenic activity.
 Some mutagenic chemicals are active with and without metabolism, while others are active only under one condition or the other.
 Occasionally, other sorts of activation enzymes (e.g., mouse S9) may be employed.